rec/rec/resume.md

 - Amsterdam, Netherlands

-Decades of experience; a plethora of projects taken from conception to completion and production, in areas including search, large data, audio and DSP, fintech, distributed systems, lighting control, audio, and more; hundreds of thousands of lines of working, tested production code in two dozen programming languages; expert in Python and C++.
+Decades of experience; a plethora of projects taken from conception to completion and production, in areas including search, big data, audio and DSP, fintech, distributed systems, real time systems and lighting control, and more;
+hundreds of thousands of lines of working, tested production code in two dozen programming languages; expert in Python and C++.

 I specialize in rapid development of highly reliable, performant, scalable, minimal, clear and maintainable solutions to difficult problems.
 "Everything